How To Invoice For Freelance Work

 At Milestones: For longer projects or those with defined milestones, consider sending partial invoices as milestones are achieved.
 This can help maintain a steady cash flow throughout the project.

-On a Recurring Basis: If you have ongoing work with a client, set up a regular invoicing schedule.
+Regularly: If you have ongoing work with a client, set up a regular invoicing schedule.
 This can be monthly, bi-weekly, or as agreed upon with your client.

 In Advance: Some freelancers request a deposit or upfront payment before starting a project.
 In such cases, send the initial invoice before commencing any work.